NVIDIA/ngc-container-replicator/replicator/README.md

 ## TODOs

 - [x] save markdown readmes for each image.  these are not version controlled
-- [ ] test local registry push service.  coded, but not tested
+- [x] test local registry push service.  coded, beta testing
 - [ ] add templater to workflow